 Design and Analysis Tools for Inventory and Monitoring (DATIM)

 The Design and Analysis Toolkit for Inventory and Monitoring (DATIM) (PDF, 2.7MB) project is a cross-deputy area effort sponsored by the EMC Director and the R&D’s National Inventory and Monitoring Application Center (NIMAC).
 The DATIM core team is comprised of both R&D and NFS staff members from resource inventory and forest planning programs.
-The DATIM project will develop two separate IT applications that integrate existing national applications and make use of commercial software that is part of the agency software library.
-There will be two modules of tools in the total DATIM package: DTIM and ATIM.
+The DATIM project has two primary IT applications (DTIM and ATIM) that integrate existing national applications and make use of commercial software that is part of the agency software library.

 In summary DATIM will: